-Understanding Eye Care for Adults with Learning Disabilities and/or Autism Survey
+Eye Care Survey for Adults with Learning Disabilities and/or Autism

 Regular eye tests, or sight tests, are the best way to ensure your eyes are healthy and make the best use of your eyesight.
-Eye tests can monitor any changes in how well your eyes can see, confirm if you need glasses and/or contact lenses, and monitor eye conditions or diseases.
+Adults with learning disabilities and/or autism are 10 times more likely to have a serious sight problem (SeeAbility, 2016.)
+Eye tests can monitor any changes in how well your eyes can see, confirm if you need glasses and/or contact lenses, and monitor diseases.

 Wessex Voices is working with NHS England Wessex (South) and SeeAbility to understand how eye care and eye tests can be improved for people with learning disabilities and/or autism in Dorset, Hampshire and the Isle of Wight.